JanHerca/urantiapedia/output/wikijs/en/article/Chuck_Burton/Tadpoles_Butterflies_and_Lightosity.md

 >
 > “_Mark you well my words, Nathaniel, nothing which human nature has touched can be regarded as infallible.
 Through the mind of man divine truth may indeed shine forth, but always of relative purity and partial divinity.
 The creature may crave infallibility, but only the Creators possess it._”
 >
 > “_But the greatest error of the teaching about the Scriptures is the doctrine of their being sealed books of mystery and wisdom which only the wise minds of the nation dare to interpret.
-The revelations of divine truth are not sealed except by human ignorance, bigotry, and narrow-minded intolerance._” [UB 159:4.6-9](/en/The_Urantia_Book/159#p4_6)
+The revelations of divine truth are not sealed except by human ignorance, bigotry, and narrow-minded intolerance._” <a id="a119_305"></a>[UB 159:4.6-9](/en/The_Urantia_Book/159#p4_6)

 I believe that often ignorance is a cause of intolerance.
 Sometimes the desire for power is the culprit.
 But why do intelligent, unselfish and sincere people desirous for the greatest good become intolerant?
 I believe that this often stems from elevating one truth to an absolute- or to a level higher than it merits.
 I believe that in the human desire to simplify life, to make sense out of it, man tends to embrace easy and simple formulas for living.
 “Actions speak louder than words” was and still is one of my formulas I use to determine if someone is being sincere and genuine.
 But this adage was taught to me before I was ten.
 Sometimes words and actions are one and the same.
 Obviously, the tool is simplistic and has its limitations.